george0st/qgate-model/README.md

 The sample of feature store model for machine learning, part of quality gate concept.
 This model is independent (definition in json, data in csv) for machine learning solutions.

-It can be used with various of ML/MLOps solutions.
+It can be used with various of ML/MLOps solutions with or without FeatureStore concept.

 ## Usage
 The model is suitable for: